Eating a healthy, balanced diet is even more crucial when you're pregnant – for you and your baby. Here’s what you need to know…

 - Iron: for vegetarians, eggs are a good source.
 Vegetarians and vegans can choose pulses, dark green vegetables, wholemeal bread, iron-fortified breakfast cereals and dried fruit.

 - Vitamin B12: for vegetarians, milk, cheese and eggs are good sources.
-For vegetarians and vegan, good sources are fortified breakfast cereals, fortified unsweetened soya drinks and a load of Marmite on your morning toast.
+For vegetarians and vegans, good sources are fortified breakfast cereals, fortified unsweetened soya drinks and a load of Marmite on your morning toast.
 Vegan sources are limited so you might also need a vitamin B12 supplement.

 - Vitamin D: for vegetarians, good sources are egg yolks.
 For vegetarians and vegans, sources include vitamin D-fortified foods, like some breakfast cereals and most fat spreads.
 Vitamin D is found only in a small number of foods.
 That means pregnant and breastfeeding women should consider taking 10 micrograms of vitamin D as a supplement daily.
 This is particularly important over winter.